tebe6502/mad-pascal-en-mkdocs/docs/types.md

 ## [Static arrays](https://www.freepascal.org/docs-html/ref/refsu14.html#x38-500003.3.1)

-Tables in **MP** are only static, one-dimensional or two-dimensional with an initial index equal to `0`, e.g:
+Tables in **Mad-Pascal** are only static, one-dimensional or two-dimensional with an initial index equal to `0`, e.g:

 ```delphi
 var tb: array [0..100] of word;